-Question Action processes for recording, monitoring compliance and managing contraindications if vaccination is a requirement to control COVID-19 risk.
-Planning to communicate the risk assessment and policy alongside other vaccine /health promotion activity is necessary for all staff, clients and other stakeholders.
+Question Action processes for recording, monitoring compliance and managing contraindications if vaccination is a requirement to control COVID-19 risk arrangements for rapid testing of workers / visitors and access to rapid antigen tests (RATs) consideration of the critical worker exemption for close contacts, if relevant5 if critical workers are casual contacts, who provides a RAT to check if they can work? necessary for all staff, clients and other stakeholders.
 Consider if consultation, health promotion or policy materials need translation into community languages or easy English to ensure access for all staff, and consider communications required for service users.
 Ongoing consultation to review the effectiveness of controls and updating the risk assessment needs to be in place.
 Also make time for Board involvement and engagement with other consultative or governance structures (e.g. Audit and Risk Committee discussion, volunteer advisory group).

-3 Complete a risk assessment - answer the questions in the green sections (steps 3.1 - 3.9 following) and then complete the template (also provided as a spreadsheet).5
+Complete a risk assessment - answer the questions in the green sections (steps 3.1 - 3.9 following) and then complete the template (also provided as a spreadsheet).6